Inverse scattering for $N$-body time-decaying harmonic oscillators: Introduction

 \begin{thm} Let $V_1=\sum_{1\leqslant j<k\leqslant N}V_{jk,1}$ and $V_2=\sum_{1\leqslant j<k\leqslant N}V_{jk,2}$ satisfy Assumption \ref{ass}.
 If $S(V_1)=S(V_2)$, then $V_{jk,1}=V_{jk,2}$ for $1\leqslant j<k\leqslant N$. \end{thm}

-Many researchers have studied scattering theory under the $N$-body quantum systems, in particular, the the existence and asymptotic completeness of the wave operators, has been studied by a lot of researchers.
+Many researchers have studied scattering theory under the $N$-body quantum systems, in particular, the the existence and asymptotic completeness of the wave operators, has been studied.
 Regarding the standard $N$-body Schr\"odinger operators, see \cite{AdItItSk, De1, De2, Gr, SiSo1, SiSo2, Sk}; the detailed history and proofs are also provided in \cite{DeGe, Iso}.
 For $N$-body Schr\"odinger operators in the external electric fields, see \cite{Ad1, Ad3, AdTa1, AdTa2, HeMoSk}.
 For the external magnetic fields, see \cite{Ad2, GeLa}.
 However, there are no results regarding scattering theory for $N$-body time-decaying harmonic oscillators.

 The Enss-Weder time-dependent method was invented in \cite{EnWe} for the standard Sch\"odinger operators.
 Since then, many researchers have applied this method to other quantum models.
 The Stark effect and time-dependent electric fields were studied by \cite{AdFuIs, AdKaKaTo, AdMa, AdTs1, AdTs2, Is3, Is6, Ni1, Ni3, VaWe}.
 The repulsive Hamiltonians were studied by \cite{Is1, Is5, Ni3}.
 The fractional Laplacian and Dirac equations were studied by \cite{Is4, Ju}.
 The non-linear Schr\"odinger equations were studied by \cite{Wa1}.
 The Hartree-Fock equations were studied by \cite{Wa2, Wa3}.
 Recently, the author investigated the two-body time-decaying harmonic oscillator and repulsive Hamiltonian in \cite{Is7, Is8}. $N$-body inverse scattering was investigated by \cite{EnWe} for the standard Schr\"odinger case, and by \cite{We, VaWe} for the Stark effect.
 Our proof also follows the strategies of these previous studies.
 That is, by an appropriate choice of Jacobi coordinates, the problem is reduced to the two-body case \cite{Is7}.
 It should be emphasized that the pioneering works of \cite{EnWe, We} already treated both the two-body and $N$-body case in a unified manner.
 The arguments of \cite{EnWe, We, VaWe} show that the reduction to two-body channels is a fundamental principle.